Training on climate change adaptation

 INFORMATION ON TRAINING DATA PROCESSING

 Your personal data is safe with us!
 All information provided for registering to MPA4Change training will be treated according to GDPR regulation and will be used solely for the purposes of managing your enrollment and participation in the training, providing you with project updates relevant to the training and improving our services.
-Your personal data will be also shared with the online learning platform providers (DAN Europe and EUROPARC Federation) and WWF as collaborators of some training modules.
+Your personal data will be also shared with the online learning platform providers (DAN Europe and EUROPARC Federation) and WWF as collaborators of some training Toolkits.
 Your personal data will not be shared with other third parties without your explicit consent, except as required by law.

 Additionally, you can register to receive news and updates concerning MPA4Change project and the 100MPA MedAlliance initiative to build a more resilient Mediterranean against climate change by signing up to MPA4Change´s mailing list.